 Mr. Bird is General Manager of Bird Holdings Ltd. a private commercial real estate development company.
 He was the founder and former owner of the Bird-Stairs distribution company, which operates in the construction products sector throughout Atlantic Canada.
 He is a director of Enbridge Gas New Brunswick L.P., Atlantic Salmon Federation and Miramichi Salmon Association.
+He currently serves as a member of Miramichi Salmon Association's compensation committee.
 Mr. Bird has been a previous director of the former Noranda Inc., Nexfor Inc. (which subsequently changed its name to Norbord Inc.) and of ADI Limited.
 He has been a former elected representative at all three levels of government, Mayor of Fredericton, Minister of Natural Resources for the Province of New Brunswick and a Member of Parliament.
 Mr. Bird is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 He is a resident of Fredericton, New Brunswick, Canada.